vryy/4C/doc/readthedocs/4Csimulation.rst

 .. note::

-   - The parameters RESTART and RESTARTTIME in the PROBLEMTYP section are not needed anymore, and will probably vanish soon.
+   - The parameters RESTART and RESTARTTIME in the PROBLEM TYPE section are not needed anymore, and will probably vanish soon.
    - The parameter MAXTIME indicates the maximum time of all simulations, it is NOT a step time, so be aware that MAXTIME in the subsequent simulation